jadecobra/python_tdd_exercises/source/setup/install_wsl.rst

 * click ``Search`` at the bottom of your screen
 * search for ``Turn on Windows features``
 * click ``Turn on or off Windows Features`` from the results
-* Make sure the following have check marks to the left of them in the dialog box that opens up
+* Make sure there are check marks to the left of the features in the dialog box that opens up

   - Hyper V (this might not be in the list, you can skip it if it is not)
   - Virtual Machine Platform